-The 5 Best Surfing Destinations in Europe (And Our Top Reasons to Go)
+The 5 Best Surfing Destinations in Europe

 The go-to resource for planning your surf camps.
 Find all you need to know about the top destinations and take your surfing to new heights.

 Europe may not be the first place that comes to mind when thinking about the world’s best surfing destinations, with Hawaii, Australia, and Indonesia often stealing the spotlight.
 But it’s certainly one of the most impressive.

 Add surfing in Europe to your bucket list and you’re in for some real magic!
 Besides stunning landmarks, great history, fascinating cultures, and great food, the Old Continent is also home to some of the world’s best waves.

 We all need a bit of guidance, especially when it comes to finding the perfect spot for our next surf holiday.
 So let’s take a look at the five best surfing destinations in Europe:

 From a surfer’s standpoint, the Iberian Peninsula has it all.
 And Portugal takes the prize!

 Its outstanding surf culture, authentic charm, the cute little whitewashed villages all along its coast, great food, and world-class waves draw an international crowd of surfers.
 Notwithstanding the fact that it’s one of the best places on the planet to learn to surf, with numerous surf camps and mellow waves to practice on.